ImagineLearning/statefun-3.3-embedded-java/README.md

 > The lambda will be provisioned along with AWS Managed Flink via a single claim, below.

 ##### Create the CloudWatch log group for the lambda

+> :warning: OPTIONAL: Follow these instructions only if you are using the lambda to start the Flink application

 Login to AWS Identity Center and launch the web console for the Sandbox account.

 Confirm the existence of, and create if necessary, the CloudWatch log group `/aws/lambda/flink-demo-starter`.
 I can't